The Fiber Optic Association - Tech Topics

 FOA Loss Budget App

-How to calculate a loss budget.
+Go here for more comprehensive discussion on how to calculate a loss budget.

-Connector Loss:
+Connector Loss

 Splice Loss

-For each splice, figure 0.3 dB (0.3 max per EIA/TIA 568)
+For each splice, figure 0.3 dB for multimode mechanical splices (0.3 max per EIA/TIA 568) and 0.15dB for singlemode fusion splices.

-Fiber Loss:
+Fiber Loss

 For multimode fiber, the loss is about 3 dB per km for 850 nm sources, 1 dB per km for 1300 nm.
 (3.5 and 1.5 dB/km max per EIA/TIA 568) This roughly translates into a loss of 0.1 dB per 100 feet (30 m) for 850 nm, 0.1 dB per 300 feet(100 m) for 1300 nm.